 Q: I didn’t understand the instructions from my professor.

 A: Contact your professor.
 Then, contact your college.

 Distance Learning Period

-Q: Will the distance learning continue in the Summer 2 Semester (from July 20, 2021) in accordance with the emergency situation requirements?
+Q: Will the distance learning continue from August 25, 2021, in accordance with the emergency situation requirements?

 A: Yes.
 We will follow the National State of emergency and all national directives.

-Q: May I do distance learning until the end of the Summer 2 2021 semester?
+Q: May I do distance learning until the end of the Fall 2021 semester?

 A: Everyone at KIMEP will follow the same regime.
 When the distance learning finishes, all classes will continue the in-person instruction mode.

 Q: May I take a midterm and final exams earlier and from a distance because I have already left Kazakhstan?